strategy-coach/workspaces-host/README.md

 coach-doctor
 ```

-`coach-doctor.ts` is a Deno script which checks that all our dependencies are
+`coach-doctor` is a Deno script which checks that all our dependencies are
 available.

 ## Secrets Management